eno-lang/enolib/python/README.md

 Available at [eno-lang.org/enolib](https://eno-lang.org/enolib/).

-## Beta notice

-enolib is currently in beta, if you encounter any issues please report them in the issue tracker - thank you for your help!

 ## Compatibility notice

 enolib supports the not yet completely ratified [final specification](https://github.com/eno-lang/eno/tree/master/rfcs-final-spec) for eno.
 You are encouraged to use it in your projects already, thereby helping us to gather insights on whether there are any remaining flaws in the proposed final specifications (you're very welcome to report such issues if you encounter them).